greenrobotllc/adserver/README.md

 9. You should setup a new subdomain for this adserver, and point it to the public folder.
 10. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.
 11. Setup something like the following in cron (your path to artisan may vary): * * * * * php /var/www/html/adserver/artisan schedule:run >> /dev/null 2>&1
-12. You may run into the problem with `zend_mm_heap corrupted` in your PHP log file, and nothing works.
+12. After running the adserver for awhile, you may run into the problem with `zend_mm_heap corrupted` in your PHP log file, and no adserver pages load properly.
 This may be due to the version of PHP?
 I think what really solved this problem for me was adding `output_buffering = 8192` to `php.ini`.
-I also added some other settings.
+I also added some other settings and ran another command.
 See below for more info.
 13. Email me if you have any questions: andy@greenrobot.com

 ## `zend_mm_heap corrupted` error